Arthur's Treasured Volumes

-Arthur's Treasured Volumes was a black-and-white British television series that aired on ITV in 1960.
+Arthur's Treasured Volumes is a black-and-white British television series that aired on ITV in 1960.
 Starring Arthur Askey, it was written by Dave Freeman and was made for the ITV network by ATV.

 All six episodes were missing having been presumed wiped during the 1960s, until part of the first episode "A Blow In Anger" was recovered by Paul Stroud and shown at the National Film Theatre in November 2003.
 The remaining episodes were re-discovered in ITV's archive by a researcher from archive television organisation Kaleidoscope in December 2019.